Grey-collared becard: Feeding

 The grey-collared becard feeds on insects and fruits.
 It apparently forages mostly singly or in pairs and occasionally joins mixed species feeding flocks.
 It forages mostly from the forest's mid-story to its canopy.

 Breeding

 The grey-collared becard's breeding season has not been defined but apparently spans at least May to August.
 Its one described nest was found in August.
 It was a globe with a side entrance, made of lichen, twigs, and pine needles with a "roof" of bark strips held with spider web.
 It was in a fork in an oak tree about 10 m above the ground.
 Both parents provisioned its nestlings.
 The clutch size, incubation period, time to fledging, and other details of parental care are not known.

 Vocalization

 The grey-collared becard's song is "a rich and constantly repeated (usually 4–6 times, and ten in c.
 10 seconds) hoo wee-deet or hu whi-ditt whistle".
-Its call is a "begging-like eeuup-eeuup-eeuup" and it occasionaly makes "squabbles and nasal agitated notes".
+Its call is a "begging-like eeuup-eeuup-eeuup" and it occasionally makes "squabbles and nasal agitated notes".